Dementia with Lewy bodies

 Treatment for dementia with Lewy bodies

 There isn’t a cure for Lewy body dementia, or any way to slow it down.
-But medicines can help with symptoms.
+There are medicines that can help with symptoms as part of Lewy body dementia treatment.
 Other therapies can support the person with dementia and their carers.

 Medicines